 - A minimum of 4 participants is required to have a session.
 If 4 participants do not enroll, parents/guardians will be notified no less than 2 days prior to session

 - Participants need to be able to participate in all of the physical and learning activities involved in the day.
-Because of staffing limitations, we may not be able to accommodate special individual needs
+Because of staffing limitations, we are not be able to accommodate special individual needs

 - Unfortunately, we are unable to accommodate youth with severe allergies to animals as they are involved in many volunteer activities

 Participants are expected to be on time and volunteer the entire shift.

 Participants should also demonstrate eagerness to help and show respect towards animals and staff, and be able to follow instructions.